 The impact of COVID-19 on health professionals’ sleep quality

-A recent study looked at sleep quality and the incidence of insomnia among medical staff in China during the COVID-19 outbreak, including front-line staff in Wuhan, where the coronavirus originated late last year.
+One 2020 study looked at sleep quality and the incidence of insomnia among medical staff in China during the initial COVID-19 outbreak there, including front-line staff in Wuhan, where the coronavirus originated in late 2019.

 It found that more than one third of the 1,563 medical staff surveyed said they experienced insomnia symptoms.

 Related factors included education level, working in an isolation unit and psychological worries about the COVID-19 outbreak, and the authors called for interventions for insomnia among medical staff.

 - Diet – late-night sugary snacks, for example

 - Using electronic devices before going to sleep

 - The sleeping environment – too hot or too cold

 - Too much fluid intake